bcgov/Mautic-Openshift/README.md

 ## Setting up Mautic

 1. Go to the Mautic Deployment route.
 This will lead you to the Mautic Installation - Environment Check page.
 The installer may suggest some recommendations for the configuration.
-Carefully review these recommendations and go to the next step.
+Review these recommendations and go to the next step.

 2. On the Mautic Installation - Database Setup page, the required input should be pre-filled for you.
 Go to the next page.